Shafiya811/ChemTrade/README.md

 ```
 This command will start your server with nodemon, which will automatically restart the server when changes are detected in your files.

+NOTE: Before running the server, make sure to update the MongoURI inside the `server.js` file with your MongoDB connection string.

 ### Ready to Go

 You're all set!
 Now you can utilize the live server.